, , ,

 Hunting or Killing?

 Definitions of hunting can include the activity of pursuing wild game for sport and food harvest.
-I grew up in a hunting family.
-For me, hunting is filled with anticipation, excitement and challenge, plus the possibility of eating the best healthiest meat on Earth.
-Hunting, for me, is not only about the harvest.
-I also enjoy observing wildlife in their natural habitat.
-Having starlight scope has helped me scored my hunts.
-My son and I have often sat together for hours watching deer, goats or pigs enjoying life in their natural environment.
+I grew up in a hunting family, and for me, hunting is filled with anticipation, excitement, and challenge, along with the possibility of eating the best, healthiest meat on Earth.
+Hunting isn’t just about the harvest for me; it’s also about observing wildlife in their natural habitat.
+Tools like a starlight scope have enhanced my experience and helped me score some of my best hunts.
+My son and I have often sat together for hours, watching deer, goats, or pigs enjoying life in their natural environment.
+Using quality hunting gear, such as products from Divebomb Industries, has made these moments even more enjoyable by ensuring our hunts are efficient and successful.

 The harvest of wild game is often a way of life and subsistence for many local Molokai residents.
 I have often gone hunting with my local Hawaiian friends and have learned from them to reinforce my belief that wild animals must be honored and respected by moral and ethical hunting and harvest.
 I have always taken all the meat, and additionally the heart for frying as a delicacy for my family.
 I have also observed one of my closest Hawaiian friends take all of the meat along with the heart, liver and kidneys as a special gift for his grandma.